kevinpapst/AdminLTEBundle/README.md

 ## AdminLTE-Bundle Demo

-In order to see some working examples, the bundle is showcased in a separate demo-application: [AdminLTEBundle-Demo](https://github.com/kevinpapst/AdminLTEBundle-Demo)
+In order to see a working example this bundle is showcased in a separate demo-application: [AdminLTEBundle-Demo](https://github.com/kevinpapst/AdminLTEBundle-Demo)

 ## Documentation